TLDR:

 Beliefs & Values: Align with what matters most

-Common priorities: safety, reliability, time-savings, fairness between kids, predictable costs, lower stress.
+Common priorities: safety, reliability, time savings, fairness between kids, predictable costs, and lower stress.

 Messaging and proof points: